HaydenS3/ris/README.md

 - Compute2 doesn't have a nice user interface for real-time monitoring, but the CLI works fine.
 - Live demo if Brian wants any?
 - Didn't use storage1 or storage2, but it seems pretty straightforward to use.
 Globus offers a nice GUI for transferring files.

+## Meeting with Genomics Compute

+### Recommendations

+- Containers will make the transition to compute2 easier, less risk of breaking things.
+Compute2 does however support running bare-metal jobs.

+### Questions

+- Would like to understand differences between genomics compute and compute2.
+  - Scheduler is slurm?
+  - Containers?
+  - Access to storage?
+  - Running parallel jobs?
+  - Monitoring jobs?
+  - Interactive vs. batch jobs?
+  - CPU vs. GPU?

 ## TODOs